-First rule of internal controls
+The first rule of internal controls

 The first, and primary, rule is to have more than one person handle financial procedures.
 In small fee shops, this is often very difficult.
-However, the owner can re-view the bank statements and all canceled checks before any employee sees them, and can keep a manual cash log.
+However, the owner can review the bank statements and all canceled checks before any employee sees them, and can keep a manual cash log.
 Neither of these tasks takes much time.
-A forged signature on a check for supplies and deposits that doesn’t match the cash log can be easily seen.
+A forged signature on a check for supplies and deposits that don’t match the cash log can be easily seen.

 Every embezzlement starts with a breach of internal controls.

 Control cash receipts

 - Have someone other than the bookkeeper open the mail and list all cash receipts.

 - Have all checks endorsed “for deposit only” with a company stamp at the time the mail is opened.

 - Keep the cash handling and record keeping separate.

 - After all cash receipts have been listed by someone else, have the bookkeeper immediately record them.

 - Compare the listing of cash receipts with the cash receipts journal and deposit slips.